fogonwater/episcan/report.md

 - [Vaccine breakthrough protects the immunocompromised from the unvaxxed](https://newatlas.com/medical/measles-vaccine-discovery/) (New Atlas)

 ## 24-27 (malaria)

+- [H1N1 on the rise in city even as malaria, dengue, lepto dip](https://timesofindia.indiatimes.com/city/mumbai/h1n1-cases-rising-in-city-despite-drop-in-malaria-dengue-and-lepto/articleshow/111443156.cms) (The Times of India)

 - [How climate change is affecting where species live](https://phys.org/news/2024-07-climate-affecting-species.html) (Phys.Org)